funnydevjsc/google-analytic-laravel-integrate/README.md

 <img src="screenshots/google-service-account-sample.png">

-- Then download it to your computer as <code>application_default_credentials.json</code> and move it to the storage_path of Laravel project.
+- Then download it to your computer as <code>application_default_credentials.json</code> and move it to the storage_path of Laravel project but don't forget to ignore it from git to secure your project.

 #### Step 5.
 Update the various config settings in the published config file: